The following list contains information about unsupported file and folder names, attributes, and other path restrictions.

 The Desktop App is subject to the Microsoft Excel maximum folder path limit of 218 characters.

-Synchronizing active database files is NOT supported e.g. Exchange, Quickbooks, SQL, Oracle or MS Access.
-Although these files will sync, they will be throttled after the initial sync of the file due to rapid event patterns that can cause an unnecessarily large amount of bandwidth to be used.
-Furthermore, syncing active database files may result in corruption of the database files due to sync attempting to update the file in addition to other database related software at a high frequency.
+Uploading active database files is NOT supported e.g. Exchange, Quickbooks, SQL, Oracle or MS Access.
+Although these files will upload, they will be throttled after the initial sync of the file due to rapid event patterns that can cause an unnecessarily large amount of bandwidth to be used.
+Furthermore, syncing active database files may result in corruption of the database file due to the file being uploaded while it is updated by 3rd party software at a high frequency.
+For example, on the Desktop App, users may find that database files are hidden from view in the drive because they're considered corrupt.
 Uploading 'at rest' database files is supported but subjected to throttling limits detailed below.

 Throttling for the database file uploads varies between a maximum allowed upload rate of once per minute for database files under 100 MB to once per 6 hours for database files over 1 GB in size.
 Only up to 3 versions of database files are stored in the cloud despite any version retention policy.
 The aforementioned behavior applies to files with the following extensions: